-Greater Manchester Fire and Rescue Service visits households across Greater Manchester to provide advice on fire safety, health and wellbeing and crime prevention.
+Greater Manchester Fire and Rescue Service visits households across Greater Manchester to provide advice on fire safety and to keep you safe and well at home.

-If you haven't already had your Safe and Well visit, and want further information please telephone 0800 555 815 or send an email to contact@manchesterfire.gov.uk.
+If you haven't already had your Safe and Well visit and want further information, please telephone 0800 555 815 or send an email to contact@manchesterfire.gov.uk.